thufschmitt/tix-papers/typing/lambda-calculus.md

 records and all the related operations which will be dealt with in
 \Cref{typing::structures}).

-The type-system is divided into two parts: an "inference" system and a "check" one.
+The type-system is divided into two parts: an *inference* system and a *check* one.
 The first one corresponds to classical bottom-up type inference while the second one is a top-down system which does not do any inference but only tries